cdisc-org/cdisc-rules-engine/README.md

 ### Running The Tests

-From the root of the project run the following command:
+From the root of the project run the following command (this will run both the unit and regression tests):

-`python -m pytest tests/unit/`
+`python -m pytest tests`

 ### Running a validation